 As an avid cyclist and a runner, I have a closet full of technical clothing designed to help me regulate my temperature while out training or racing in varying conditions.
 I have short sleeves, long sleeves, base layers, thermal layers, wind and rain protection layers, and so on.
 I’ve tried offerings from all the big names, and I have to say that this Omni Freeze Zero Rules Short Sleeve Shirt from Columbia was a pleasant surprise compared to my usual gear on a hot August afternoon run.

-I should mention that Columbia Sportswear did send me this shirt as a tester (thank you, Columbia), but I did not go online to read up on how super-duper this fabric is, or how it could save the world with its amazing technologies before I tried the shirt out for myself.
+I should mention that Columbia Sportswear did send me this shirt as a tester (thank you, Columbia), but I did not go online to read up on how super-duper this fabric is, or how it could save the world with its incredible technologies before I tried the shirt out for myself.

 Technical Fabric 101

 Most of us can recall exercising in a cotton tee-shirt at one time or another that, once it got sweaty, just stuck to you and made you clammy and uncomfortable—or worse, caused painful chafing.
 In very basic terms, the way technical fabrics work is by wicking away your sweat allowing it to evaporate, thus helping your body regulate its temperature.
-Here’s the thing, the fabric must touch your skin to pick up the sweat but when you really start to sweat, some fabrics will cling to you in random spots.
-It’s sort of a catch 22.
-However, a good technical shirt will wick away the sweat without clinging or chafing, and that’s exactly what this Omni Freeze fabric does.
+Here’s the thing, the fabric must touch your skin to pick up the sweat, but when you start to sweat, some fabrics will cling to you in random spots.
+It’s a catch 22.
+However, a good technical shirt will wick away the sweat without clinging or chafe, and that’s exactly what this Omni Freeze fabric does.

 On the Trail